-Political Discrimination in the Law Review Selection Process
+Political Ideology and the Law Review Selection Process

-The career trajectories of law professors and the dissemination of knowledge depend on the publication decisions of law review editors.
-However, these publication decisions are shrouded in mystery, and little is known about the factors that affect them.
-In this article, we investigate one potentially important factor: political ideology.
-To do so, we match data on the political ideology of student editors from 15 top law reviews over a twenty-year period to data on the political ideology of the authors of accepted articles.
-We find that editors accept articles in part because of shared political ideology with authors.
-That is, conservative editors are more likely to accept articles written by conservative authors, and liberal editors are more likely to accept articles written by liberal authors.
-We then investigate potential explanations for this ideological discrimination.
-One possibility is that student editors simply have a preference for publishing articles that promote their political ideology.
-Another possibility is that student editors are objectively better at assessing the contribution of articles written by authors with shared ideology.
-We find evidence that the ideological discrimination is driven by student editors' superior ability to ascertain the quality of articles that match their own ideology.
+We investigate the role that political ideology plays in the selection process for articles in law reviews.
+To do so, we match data on the political ideology of student editors from 15 top law reviews from 1990 to 2005 to data on the political ideology of the authors of accepted articles.
+We find that law reviews with a higher share of conservative editors accept a higher share of articles written by conservative authors.
+We then investigate potential explanations for this pattern.
+One possibility is that editors have a preference for publishing articles written by authors that share their ideology.
+Another possibility is that editors are objectively better at assessing the contribution of articles written by authors that share their ideology.
+We find evidence that the relationship between editor and author ideology is driven by editors' greater ability to screen articles written by authors that share their ideology.

-Keywords: Academia, Publication Process, Bias, Statistical Discrimination, Political Ideology, Law Professor, Law Review
+Keywords: Academia, Publication Process, Political Ideology, Law Professor, Law Review

 JEL Classification: I23, J15, J70, J71, K0, M51